aresti/primalscheme/README.md

 ### protocol

-We strongly recommend using the PCR conditions outlined in the <a href="http://www.nature.com/nprot/journal/v12/n6/full/nprot.2017.066.html">Nature Protocols paper</a>.
+We strongly recommend using the PCR conditions outlined in the [Nature Protocols paper](http://www.nature.com/nprot/journal/v12/n6/full/nprot.2017.066.html).

 ### description of the algorithm